 Baby Names Inspired by the Desert

-Naming your child after a desert can be a creative way to come up with a unique name for your newborn.
-It's quite the rage these days to try to come up with a name that stands out from all the rest, so using the desert as inspiration, I've made a list of names that may be a little different than the ones normally used.
+Naming your child after a desert can be a creative way to come up with a unique name.
+It's quite the rage these days to choose a name that stands out from all the rest—so, using the desert as inspiration, I've made a list of names that may be a little different from the norm.

-Basically, anything related to the desert was fair game, whether it be the names of the deserts themselves, desert towns, language translations, plants / animals found in the desert or feelings the open sands may evoke.
-I must admit that it was a little harder than I expected, as not everything inspired by the desert make cool baby names.
-I've even put the meanings or origins behind the names on some of those listed below, but felt that doing this for all of them would just dilute the purity of the article.
+Basically, anything related to the desert was fair game, whether it be the names of the deserts themselves, desert towns, language translations, plants or animals found in the desert—even feelings the open sands may evoke.
+I must admit that it was a little harder than I expected, as not everything inspired by the desert makes for a cool baby name.
+I've even included the meanings or origins behind the names for some of those listed below.

-If you're someone who has always been fascinated by the shifting sands or rocky outcrops of the hotter regions of our planet, this may be the perfect names list for you.
+If you've always been fascinated by the shifting sands or rocky outcrops of the hotter regions of our planet, this may be the perfect names list for you.
 My plan is to keep adding to it on a regular basis, so check back every once in a while for new ideas.
-I hope you enjoy the list and find it a useful starting place on finding that perfect first name for your child or for that character your trying to come up with.
+I hope you enjoy the list and find it a useful starting place as you're searching for that perfect first name for your child (or for a fictional character in a story).
 Thank you for taking a look.
 Enjoy.

 Popular Desert Names for Newborns

-- Bast: Egyptian goddess associated with protection and cats; also the daughter of Ra, the sun god.
+- Bast: The Egyptian goddess associated with protection and cats.
+She is also the daughter of Ra, the sun god.

-- Grannus: Celtic god of fire and the sun
+- Grannus: The Celtic god of fire and the sun.

 - Jordan: A river in Israel.